 1c.
 Besides, the UPF may optionally derive the UL/DL traffic patterns based on the statistical analysis, e.g. via the identification mechanisms detailed in Sol#X (S2-2202408), up to UPF implementations.
 The UL/DL traffic patterns may include the UL/DL traffic periodicity, etc.

+Editor’s Note: It is FFS whether the existing TSCAI can be used to convey the UL/DL Traffic Pattern information.